 Most engineering teams have copilots and chat tools.
 Almost none have redesigned how work is structured, planned, or delivered around them.
 The productivity gains stay at the individual level.
 Delivery doesn't change.
 The gap between L1 tool adoption and L3 orchestrated delivery is where most organisations are stuck, and most leaders don't know how to cross it.

 Agents don't need better prompts.
 They need requirements, epics, stories, and architecture specs structured so the pipeline itself provides context.
 That's an SDLC redesign, not a tooling purchase.
 It needs someone who understands both the leadership operating model and the daily engineering reality.
-That combination is rare.

 I've sat on leadership teams and I've shipped production code.
 I co-founded a healthtech start-up and I've run multi-team engineering at a telco.
 I'm practising agentic development now, not just reading about it.
 And I've learned that transformation fails when the engineer doesn't trust it.
 Getting that trust is a skill.
 I have it.